-Although children and infants only account for 5% of all spinal cord damage cases in the United States, the results of such a traumatic injury can leave them with a host of additional medical issues.
+Infant spinal cord damage is rare, accounting for only five percent of all spinal cord damage cases in the United States.
+When they do occur, however, the results of such a traumatic injury can leave children with a host of medical issues.
 It may be frightening to learn that your infant’s spinal cord was damaged, but by educating yourself on the causes, treatment options, and long-term outlook, you’ll be better equipped in knowing what to expect and how to help your baby.

 What is Infant Spinal Cord Damage?

-Generally, the higher up in the body location that the injury occurs, the more serious the damage will be.
+Generally, the higher up on the body that the injury occurs, the more serious the damage will be.

-Symptoms will vary greatly, depending on what part of the spinal cord was injured, and how severe the damage is.
-Generally, however, common symptoms include:
+Symptoms of infant spinal cord damage will vary depending on what part of the spinal cord was injured and how severe the damage is.
+An infant with a spinal cord injury may experience some or all of the following symptoms:

 - Bowel and bladder control problems (which is difficult to determine with infants)